 A multi-faith Sacred Space is open to students and staff for personal and group prayer and meditation on a daily basis.
 It is also available for spiritual and religious programing throughout the year.
+Spiritual Direction and pastoral, counseling round off services offered to our students.
 Additional programming extends the spirit of the Sisters of Mercy, our founders, by celebrating our Catholic and Mercy Heritage including the Sisters' Critical Concerns.
 By advancing the cause of mercy both on and beyond the campus we fulfill our mission.
 Programming includes: Mercy Heritage Week, Pledge of Non-Violence, Toward the Common Good: An Exercise in Catholic Social Teaching, speakers on key topics and panel discussions on critical social and cultural issues of our day.
 These are all part of the fabric of life at Trocaire - a community of caring, where Mercy lives.